-This book is beautifully written in a poetic style and is dramatically different to Clark’s visual storytelling.
+This book is beautifully written in a poetic style and is dramatically different from Clark’s visual storytelling.

-Waiting to see how the next letter would manifest was what I enjoyed most about this book, much like watching the Final Destination films just to see the logistics of the next death.
+Waiting to see how the next letter would manifest was what I enjoyed most about this book.
+It reminded me of watching Final Destination films just to see the logistics of the next death.
 This book has already picked up a Locus and Nebular award, and while it might not be for everyone, I absolutely recommend getting a copy.

 In an Absent Dream by Seanan McGuire